 Football star restaurant Pulcinella

-At the Rue du Portier 17 you'll find Pulcinella, an Italian restaurant very popular among footballers of all generations.
+On the Rue du Portier 17 you'll find Pulcinella, an Italian restaurant very popular among footballers of all generations.
 Don't be surprised if you bump into Sir Alex Ferguson, Marco van Basten or Ousmane Dembélé here.
-We know that, because of almost every spot on the wall is filled with a picture of famous people who decided to have diner here.
+The wall is filled with pictures of famous people who have dined here.
 The food is good and - especially for Monegasque standard - very affordable.

 More sports heroes at Stars 'n Bars